-Once the Synar Compliance Specialist meets and goes through protocols with the Adult Coordinators (grantees/sub-grantees), they recruit youth Inspectors from youth they work with within their respective prevention programs (FRNs, church groups, family members, RAZE, SADD, Jr.ROTC, etc).
-They may utilize group training for the youth Inspectors, or they may train the youth inspector on a one-to-one basis.
-That determination is left up to the Adult Coordinator.
+Once the Synar Compliance Specialist meets and provides protocols to the Adult Coordinators (grantees/sub-grantees), they recruit youth Inspectors from youth they work with within their respective prevention programs (FRNs, church groups, family members, RAZE, SADD, Jr. ROTC, etc).
+They may utilize group training for the youth Inspectors, or

+y train the youth inspector on a one-to-one basis.
+That determination is left up to the pordinator.

+re specific legal or procedural requirements instituted by the state to address e of youth inspectors' immunity when conducting inspections?

+a.
+Legal

-Legal ⊠ Yes □ No (If Yes , please describe.)
-Contained within WV State Code §16-9A-7, Tobacco Usage Restrictions §16-9A-7 Persons under the age of 18 years may be enlisted by such commissioner, superintendent, sheriff's or chiefs of police or employees of agents thereof to test compliance only if the testing is conducted under the direct supervision of the commissioner, superintendent, sheriff's or chiefs or police or employees in first obtained and such shall not be in violation of section three of this article and chapter when actin under the direct supervision of the commissioner. b.
-Procedural ⊠ Yes □ No (If Yes, please describe.)
+(If Yes , please describe.)

+Contained within WV State Code §16-9A-7, Tobacco Usage Restrictions §16-9A-7 Persons under the age of 18 years may be enlisted by such commissioner, superintendent, sheriff's or chiefs of police or employees of agents thereof to test compliance only if the testing is conducted under the direct supervision of the commissioner, superintendent, sheriff's or chiefs or police or employees in first obtained and such shall not be in violation of section three of this article and chapter when actin under the direct supervision of the commissioner.

+b.
+Procedural

+∑ Yes □ No

+(If Yes , please describe.)

 The above-referenced state law that provides for the immunity, every precaution is taken so that the youth will not have to appear in court should a citation be contested by the retailer.
 However, it is up to the county magistrate, judge, or prosecuting attorney as to require the youth to appear in court.
-Since the law enforcement officer is the actual witness to the attempted buy, it is seldom law enforcement officer is the actual witness to the attempted buy, it is seldom necessary to call the youth inspector to appear re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection the issu process re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection the issu process re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection? the issu process re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?
-Legal the issu process necessary to call the youth inspector to appear re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?
-Legal Yes \sum No the issu process a. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?
-Legal Yes No (If Yes, please describe.)
-Contained within WV State Code Article 9A, Tobacco Usage Restrictions §16-9A-7 a law enforcement officer is required, by law to participate on the inspection team on each inspection.
-Also, youth are not usually assigned to their home communities so as not to be conducting inspections in stores where they the issu process a. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?
-Legal Yes No (If Yes, please describe.)
+Since the law enforcement officer is the actual witness to the attempted buy, it is seldom necessary to call the youth inspector to appear.

+re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?

+a.
+Legal

+∑ Yes

+(If Yes, please describe.)

 Contained within WV State Code Article 9A, Tobacco Usage Restrictions §16-9A-7 a law enforcement officer is required, by law to participate on the inspection team on each inspection.
 Also, youth are not usually assigned to their home communities so as not to be conducting inspections in stores where they might be recognized.